 Combats negative criticism

-A good reputation can come to your rescue when some external factors starts to malign you or your business.
-The loyal network you’ve built up will rise to your defense without you even asking.
-It’s a simple give and take relationship.
+A good reputation can come to your rescue when some external factors starts to harm you or your business.
+In addition the loyal network you’ve built up will rise to your defense without you even asking.
+In conclusion, it’s a simple give and take relationship.
 Your customers will stand up for your reputation if you have taken care of theirs.

 Sets a target

-Let it serve as motivator for constant improvement rather than assuming your ratings will stay high on their own.
-The higher you set the bar, the higher customers’ expectations become, so it’s important to always aim to outdo yourself.
+Don’t assume your ratings will stay high on their own.
+Let it assist as motivator for constantly trying to improve.
+The higher you set the bar, the higher customers’ expectations become.
+Therefore, it’s important to always aim to outdo yourself.

 Serves as a powerful marketing tool

-When your customer finds that your services outperform those of your competitors, the customer becomes yours forever.
-The same customer can then become an advocate of your capabilities or services by sharing their experiences on review sites and social media, and can convert prospects into customers much more effectively than a heavily spent advertising campaign would.
+When a customer finds that your services outperform those of your competitors, the customer becomes yours forever.
+Your customer can become an advocate of your capabilities or services by sharing their experiences on review sites and social media.
+Consequently, this can convert prospects into customers much more effectively than a heavily spent advertising campaign would.
 A tool like BirdEye lets you amplify happy customer voices by automatically promoting your best reviews to your social channels.

 Attracts great talent

 Everybody wants to work for a company whose reputation roars of success.
-Young employees are driven by the name what they associate with it.
-As the talent pool inside the company grows, the company has the stability and expertise required for continued success in the future.
+The brand drives the young employees to outperform themselves.
+If the talent pool inside the company grows, the company has the stability and expertise required for continued success in the future.